aczar09/Trivia-Game-Android/doc/use-cases/use-cases-brief.md

 start
 :Presents start menu;
 |Player|
-:Select the number of gameshows they'd like to play;
+:Select the number of game-shows they'd like to play;
 while(Has number of game shows been chosen?) is (no) :Prints out a selection of game shows to choose from;
 while(Game show  been selected?) is (no)